ESGF/sproket/README.md

 Files are first downloaded to a "[filename].part" file and moved to simply "[filename]" once the download is completed and verified (if applicable).

+Use -h for help.

+## Sample Commands

+    # Download according to search.json
+    ./sproket -config search.json

+    # "--" == "-", so --config works just as well as -config

+    # Helpful things to do before actually downloading
+    #  Check help
+    sproket -h
+    #  Check version
+    sproket -version
+    #  Count files
+    sproket -config search.json -count
+    #  Dry-run with verbose output
+    sproket -config search.json -no.download -verbose

+    # Helpful commands for refining search.json
+    #  Check valid field keys that can be used in the "fields" option
+    sproket -config search.json -field.keys
+    #  Check data nodes that can serve the result set
+    sproket -config search.json -data.nodes

+    # A list of HTTP URLs can be recorded for use by a different HTTP Client,
+    #  wget or curl for example
+    sproket -config search.json -urls.only > urls_list.txt

+    # If there is no time to waste
+    sproket -config search.json -no.verify -p 32

+## Configuration

 A configuration file, using JSON format, is used to specify the required information and search criteria.
 Here is an example of the contents of such a file.

     {